DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 manage to involve the surrounding neighborhood through exhibitions, workshops, and other planned activities.
 This is an interesting finding in light of the policy ambitions connected to these kinds of projects.
-While the facilitation of internal synergies—as we have seen above—already presents a formidable challenge, this is even more so with regard to external ones.
+While the facilitation of internal synergies – as we have seen above – already presents a formidable challenge, this is even more so with regard to external ones.
 The expectations of ‘uplifting’ effects of art factories on the social situation of the local population are a staple fantasy of creative city planners, policy makers, and experts with